Boisgontier-Lab/JOGGNG-Task/README.md

 The script ggirStartKP_260407.R was used to run this analysis with parameters set specifically for older adults who wore the accelerometers only 10h/day for minimum 4days/week.
 The .gt3x were too large to upload onto github.
 For acccess to .gt3x files, please email kayne.park@uottawa.ca

+outmeasures_J0XX.docx is a blank copy of the self-report questionnaires participants filled out in the JOGGNG Study.